KirtiRachna28/Smart-Expense-Tracker/README.md

-# Smart Expense Tracker
+## Smart Expense Tracker

-A Python-based smart CLI application that helps users record daily expenses, categorize spending, track budgets, and analyze monthly expense patterns.
+A simple command-line Python based application to record and manage daily expenses.
 This project helps users record their spending and understand where their money goes.

-# Project Description
+This project was built to practice Python fundamentals such as file handling, modular programming, and basic data processing.

+## About the Project

-Smart Expense Tracker is a beginner-friendly Python project that allows users to:
+Managing daily expenses can be difficult without proper tracking.
+This Smart Expense Tracker allows users to:

- - Add daily expenses
+- Record expenses with amount, category, and notes
- - Store expenses in a CSV file
+- Store data in a CSV file
- - View all recorded expenses
+- View saved expenses
- - See total spending per month
+- Understand total spending
+  The goal of this project is to build a clean and structured Python application while learning software organization and Git usage.

 It is built using basic Python concepts like: